ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fritzdect/README.md

 * improvement of thermostat mode to text representation (auto, off, boost, comfort, night), comfort and night are also auto mode, but preset to the parametrized value

 ## Changelog
+### 2.2.3
+* buttons setmodeon/off/auto have now initial value false, and when triggered with true get false again (for next trigger)
+* boostactivetime and windowopenactivetime can now be set to a default value in the adapter config

 ### 2.2.2 (npm)
 * license update
 * corrected doc/de